ChilliByte/isaacrg.github.io/projects.md

 published: true
 ---

-*I make much more that what is below, my [Github profile](https://github.com/isaacrg) is another good place to look.*
+*I make much more than what is below, my [Github profile](https://github.com/isaacrg) is another good place to look.*

 ### PicoKnow